Student ID card

 Student ID card collection points

-You should receive a separate email inviting you to book a slot for the collection of your student card at one of the following venues.
+You should receive a separate email inviting you to book a date and time slot for the collection of your student card at one of the following venues.

 Cathays and Heath Park based students

-Students should collect their student ID card from the following locations, unless your School have informed you of separately arranged events.
+For the start of the academic year students should collect their student ID card from the following locations, unless your School has informed you of separately arranged events.

-Outside of these dates, unless otherwise instructed by your School, you can collect your student ID card from the following collection points:
+After the 5 November and the collection dates and locations advised above, and unless otherwise instructed differently by your School, you can collect your student ID card from the following collection points:

 Monday to Friday - 10:00 to 15:00